ThanosKatsikas/CountMeUp/README.md

 ```

 ## Testing
-The application is unit tested and also runs cucumber scenarios found under resources.
+The application is unit tested and also runs cucumber scenarios that can be found under resources.
+To run tests:
 ```
 mvn clean test
 ```